flame-engine/flame/doc/flame/other/debug.md

 }
 ```

-With the calls above, the added `TimeTrackComponent` will render the ellapsed time in
+With the calls above, the added `TimeTrackComponent` will render the elapsed time in
 microseconds.